interlay/interlay.github.io/docs/vault/guide.md

 4. Enter your Vault account and the issue amounts.

    -  The BTC amount must be entered with 8 decimals (1 BTC = 100000000)
-   -  On Kintsugi, select "KSM" as the collateral token and kBTC as the wrapped token (DOT and interBTC on Interlay)
+   -  On Kintsugi, select "KSM" as the collateral token and KBTC as the wrapped token (DOT and interBTC on Interlay)
    -  Enter 1000000000000 (= 1 KINT) as griefing collatral, you will get this back once you complete the issue operation.
 You can also check see how griefing collateral is needed via the "Issue" UI but 1 KINT will suffice in most cases.

 ![Screenshot: self-minting via Polkadot.js Developer tab](../_assets/img/guide/self-mint.png)